5 things to know about commercial building insurance this hurricane season

 - May 15 to November 30 for the Eastern Pacific

-If your business is anywhere near the coastline, you could be in trouble if a big storm hits.
-Though commercial building insurance – also called commercial property insurance – can help pay to repair or replace damaged physical property, there are some limitations.
+During these timeframes, you could be in trouble if a big storm hits.
+Though commercial building insurance – also called commercial property insurance or business hazard insurance – can help pay to repair or replace damaged physical property, there are some limitations.
 For starters, if you have a standard commercial building insurance policy, it probably can't help you when a hurricane floods your building and all its contents.

 Let's look at five key factors to keep in mind about commercial building insurance so you can adequately prepare for the uncertain months ahead.